Q CELLS to Launch Latest All-Black Half-Cell Module with 25-Year Warranty to U.S. Market | AltEnergyMag

 Q CELLS to Launch Latest All-Black Half-Cell Module with 25-Year Warranty to U.S. Market

-The new iteration of the award-winning Q.PEAK DUO module range is manufactured with larger cells with a power output increase of about 6% to be launched in September 2019.
+- The new iteration of the award-winning Q.PEAK DUO module range is manufactured with larger cells with a power output increase of about 6% to be launched in September 2019. - The Q.PEAK DUO BLK-G6+ will be available in the U.S. with a 25-year product warranty and is assembled in America at Q CELLS’ Dalton, Georgia facility. - Launching the Q.PEAK DUO BLK-G6+ will help strengthen Q CELLS’ residential leadership position, confirmed by Wood Mackenzie, which ranks Q CELLS as the leading residential module provider.

 A broader portfolio for a broadening market